 - Your leisure activities are less active than they used to be

 - When we use our bodies less, our body composition also changes.
-We lose muscle mass, which further reduces the number of calories we burn at rest.
-So, in that sense, our metabolism might be slowing down—but not due to our age.
-Instead, it is slowing due to lifestyle choices.
+We lose muscle mass, reducing the calories we burn at rest.
+Your metabolism might be slowing down—but not due to your age; it is slowing down due to lifestyle choices.

 How To prevent midlife weight gain

 The good news is that much more of this may be within our control than we previously assumed.
 Make sure you are doing most or all of these:

 - Track your food in a food tracking app to know how many calories you eat daily.
 I like MyFitnessPal

 - Move more – aim to get 10,000 steps a day.

 - Lift weights to boost your metabolism.
 Get my Cuts and Curves Workout Guide if you need a strength training program.

 - Switch up your cardio.
 Your body gets used to doing the same cardio, so you won’t burn as many calories as you once did.
 If you ride your bike daily, switch to walking, swimming, etc., at least twice a week.